hsienhsinlee/ws2-defenders/Preparing Defenders of AI Systems - Review of Frameworks and Identification of Gaps.md

 ## Additional artifacts: N/A

-## Abstract:
+## Executive Summary

-This paper reviews the current frameworks used to secure AI systems, especially on how they assist defenders in addressing cybersecurity challenges specific to AI.
-It provides an overview of defender frameworks, mapping them to organizational roles and responsibilities to facilitate their application.
-The paper also identifies gaps in these frameworks, including AI-specific architectures, vulnerabilities, adversarial attacks, and the integration of AI security into broader cybersecurity practices.
-These gaps highlight areas where extensions or new standards will effectively safeguard AI systems.
-The paper aims to provide an open extensible comprehensive guide for defenders, offering detailed framework analysis, responsibility mapping, and needed improvements to enhance AI system security.
+Organizations of all sizes are rapidly integrating artificial intelligence into their operations.
+Securing AI systems and applications has emerged as a critical cybersecurity challenge.
+This paper provides a comprehensive review of existing frameworks—including NIST CSF 2.0, NIST RMF, various iterations of the NIST AI RMF, MITRE ATT&CK, MITRE ATLAS, and MITRE CAPEC, OWASP Top 10 for LLM Applications, OWASP GenAI Red Team Guide, and OWASP Agentic AI Threats and Mitigations.
+This paper evaluates their applicability in defending AI-specific assets.
+By mapping these frameworks to organizational roles and responsibilities, the paper highlights the strengths and limitations of current approaches in addressing the unique risks posed by AI technologies.

+Key gaps identified across the reviewed frameworks include the lack of AI-specific threat intelligence, inadequate controls for adversarial attacks, and insufficient integration of AI risks within traditional cybersecurity practices.
+These include areas such as adversarial AI/ML, supply chain vulnerabilities, and incident response tailored to AI systems require targeted enhancements.
+To address these deficiencies, the paper outlines actionable recommendations—ranging from integrating AI-tailored threat models and expanding Zero Trust principles to securing the AI supply chain and establishing dedicated AI incident response playbooks.

 ## Summary of the technical purpose of the document.